-We are pleased to announce that we have restored the final resting place of the great music hall comedian, dancer, vocalist and pantomime dame DAN CRAWLEY (1871 - 1912) at Abney Park Cemetery to its former glory.
+We are pleased to announce that we have restored the final resting place of the music hall comedian, dancer, vocalist and pantomime dame DAN CRAWLEY and his wife LILIAN BISHOP at Abney Park Cemetery to its former glory.

-L - R. Abney Park Trust manager JOHN BALDOCK, the Music Hall Guild's stonemason CLIVE SEARS and Chairman NEIL MORKUNAS at the restored memorial to DAN CRAWLEY at Abney Park Cemetery.
+L - R. Abney Park Trust manager JOHN BALDOCK, the Music Hall Guild's stonemason CLIVE SEARS and Chairman MATTHEW NEIL at the restored memorial to DAN CRAWLEY at Abney Park Cemetery.

 On Friday 11th May 2012 at Abney Park Cemetery, Stoke Newington, we arranged for the final resting place of the famous music hall and pantomime star Miss NELLY POWER to be restored.

 Nelly Power's memorial at Abney Park Cemetery, before and after the restoration.

 We are very pleased to announce that on Saturday 14th April 2012, we completed the restoration of the final resting place of the famous Musical Comedy actress and singer Miss Marie Studholme at St Marylebone Cemetery in London.
 Previously on Saturday 10th March, in which to mark Marie's 140th anniversary, we erected a commemorative blue plaque on her former home in Hampstead.

 The famous Picture Postcard Beauty and Musical Comedy Actress